thcipriani/hacker-wanted/README.md

 Technical Coordinator & Developer
 =========================
-Custom Channels&#8212;a well-established internet-based streaming company positioned in Boulder, Colorado&#8212;is seeking a highly motivated person to join our technical team full time.
+Custom Channels&#8212;a well-established internet-based music streaming company positioned in Boulder, Colorado&#8212;is seeking a highly motivated person to join our technical team full time.
 The person for which we&#8217;re searching should be comfortable working in both a Windows &amp; Linux environment &amp; be eager to learn our systems.

 This position will give you the opportunity to innovate &amp; help our company move-forward from a technical standpoint.